the1amit/the1amit/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Spotify Clone Website
+Weather app
 - 🌱 I’m currently learning ...
-React.js
+ReactJS, Redux, NoSQL and Express
 - 👯 I’m looking to collaborate on ...
 Everything
 - 🤔 I’m looking for help with ...
 Work !!!
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: ... [linkedIn](https://www.linkedin.com/in/theamittailor/) and the_amit@live.com
+- 📫 How to reach me: ...
+[LinkedIn](https://www.linkedin.com/in/theamittailor/) and the_amit@live.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I like travelling